Learn healthy brain tips to benefit your health and support change in your life.

 How can you stimulate and even rewire your brain?
 Do new things to create new connections.
 In neuroscience, this is called neuroplasticity.
 It means your brain is very adaptable but it needs the right stimulation via learning and new habits.

 To start, be an active learner every day.
-And mix up your learning style by including audio (see), visual (hear), and kinesthetic (feel) learning styles.
-Stimulate your brain by reading, listening to music, being social, exploring, and doing things differently.
+And mix up your learning style by including audio (hear), visual (see), and kinesthetic (feel) learning styles.
+Stimulate your mind by listening to music, reading, being social, exploring, and doing things differently.

 Mix It Up